 Elephants are much loved in these parts.
 If you want to learn more, the Elephant Orphanage in Rambukkana is a three-hour drive from Hikkaduwa.

 Finally, if you’ve hired a car and don’t mind a drive, head to the middle of the country to see the ancient ruins of Sigiriya – it’s a fascinating visit.
-Steeped in mystery and intrigue, this gargantuan rock stands nearly 200 metres high, dating back to the fifth century.
+Steeped in mystery and intrigue, this gargantuan rock stands nearly 200 meters high, dating back to the fifth century.